eharacz/Stock-Dividend-Analysis/README.md

 # Stock-Dividend-Analysis
 ## Purpose
 The purpose of this project is to create a streamlined method of analyzing a stock's dividend performance.
-The
 ### Data Sources
 - Yahoo! (historic stock prices and dividend payment data)
 - MarketWatch (financial statement information)